Highworth Town F.C.: Ground

-The club play at the Elms Recreation Ground, which is shared with the town's cricket club.
+The club play at the Elms Recreation Ground with a newly commissioned 3G pitch which cost over £1m.
 Following their Hellenic League title win in 2004–05, two separate seated stands were built on one touchline, with the existing seated stand removed and replaced by a covered standing area.
-As the ground is shared with the cricket club one side of the pitch is fenced off during the football season.
-Both ends of the pitch have uncovered hardstanding.
 Floodlights were installed and inaugurated with a friendly match against QPR in July 1994, at which the club's record attendance of 2,000 was set.
 The ground currently has a capacity of 2,000, of which 150 is seated and 250 covered.